ohsusanna93/Classification-Analysis/README.md

 RandomizedSearchCV is an algorithm used to find the best combination of parameters in the model to increase the accuracy of the random forest method in making predictions.

-All the imports and functions used in this project are imported below:

 # Methods and Functions:
 Random Forest - 3 models
 Base